 Located in the Idukki district, It’s a 300 metre cascade over a rocky cliff and there is a small viewing platform at the bottom where you can watch the falls.

 It’s really popular with tour groups so, you’ll most likely be joining a crowd of people taking selfies and photoshoots.
 But, if you’re patient you can get a photo by yourself.

 As well as the waterfalls, there are gift shops and food stalls located here so you can buy some snacks or a chai if you need a pick me up for the drive.

 2. Valara Falls

 Valara Falls is another huge waterfall in Kerala that’s located on the Cochin to Munnar highway.
-The falls source is from the Western Ghats in Munnar and originates from the Deviyar River.
+The fall source is from the Western Ghats in Munnar and originates from the Deviyar River.

-The water falls at 1000 metres over a mountain and it has picture perfect views due to the green jungle all around it.
+The water cascades at 1000 metres over a mountain and it has picture-perfect views due to the green jungle all around it.